karatheem/mailman/README.md

 - Next,the VM applies the application *.yaml files to the Azure Kubernetes Services (AKS) cluster, which in turn runs the application and makes it publicly available.
 - Lastly, the VM interogates the AKS cluster for the LoadBalancer service external IP address and prints it on the client-facing application before ending the session.

-### Service-Level Agreement

-This application and deployment are provided free of charge for both client and server sides.
-At the same time, support is as-is via GitHub issues.

 ### Pricing

 Given the lightweight nature of the application, there's not a great deal of processing power required.